ealpha072/os_development/Bootloader/007_Filesystems.md

 ## Searching and reading FAT12 - Theory
 We are going to be refrencing the BIOS Parameter Block (BPB) alot.
-Here is the BPB that we created from the prevuis tutorials for refrence:
+Here is the BPB that we created from the prevuis tutorials for refrence: find the BIO Parameter Block [here](BIOS_PB.md)

+### Beginning with a filename
+The first thing to do is to create a good filename.
+Remember: The Filenames must be exactally 11 bytes to insure we don't corrupt the root directory.

+I am using "STAGE2.SYS", for my second stage.
+You can look at an example of its internal filename in the above section.

+### Creating Stage 2
+Our Stage2 will be very simular to a DOS COM program.
+All Stage2 does right now is print a message and halt.